 The waiting time depends on the severity of your condition and the number of other patients in the ward.
 Many patients come by ambulance or from other areas in the hospital, so you might not see them coming.
 If a bed is immediately available, you will be taken back to the treatment area for an emergency medical examination.

 If a bed is not immediately available, you may be asked to sit in the waiting room until it is available.
 The emergency doctor will examine you as soon as possible after you are laid down.
 However, doctors may be late if a more critical patient arrives suddenly.

 Who will treat patients in the emergency room?

 Your treatment begins when you meet with your triage nurse.
 He or she will assess your health and start your treatment, including an initial blood test, ECG, or X-ray, while you wait for an available room.
 As soon as you enter the treatment area, another nurse will review your needs.
 They will treat you until the duration of your stay.

 Premier Hospital nurses have specialized training in emergency care and work closely with doctors to provide optimal care.
 Under your nurse's supervision, the laboratory technician will draw blood, do an EKG, record vital signs, and help patients with underlying health needs.
 Emergency doctors can treat you and intervene while you are in the emergency room.
 Emergency physicians are responsible for all patients related to their problem.

-Our doctors in the emergency room are board-certified and have completed specialist training in emergency medicine.
+in the emergency room are board-certified and have completed specialist training in emergency medicine.